codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/variables.md

 ## **The Importance of Abstraction** <a href="#the-importance-of-abstraction" id="the-importance-of-abstraction"></a>

-If we wanted the same result we could also write the following.1var x = 3.14 \* 4 \* 4;Copied!But this would not be as _meaningful_ as our previous example.Our programs must not only _calculate_ values correctly, they must also accurately _represent_ the operations we are performing, in this case calculating the area of a circle. **The names of our variables give meaning to the data our code contains.**
+If we wanted the same result we could also write the following.`var x = 3.14 * 4 * 4;`.
+But this would not be as _meaningful_ as our previous example.
+Our programs must not only _calculate_ values correctly, they must also accurately _represent_ the operations we are performing, in this case calculating the area of a circle. **The names of our variables give meaning to the data our code contains.**

 ![Drake is not known for his programming skills.
 Don't be like Drake.](https://miro.medium.com/max/717/1*7LO7JEAZbo6YmN8feAVCwg.png)

 ## **Variable Naming Convention**

-In JavaScript convention, ordinary variables are named with [lower camel case](<https://en.wikipedia.org/wiki/Naming_convention_(programming)#Examples_of_multiple-word_identifier_formats>).
+In JavaScript convention, ordinary variables are named with [lower camel case](https://en.wikipedia.org/wiki/Naming_convention_(programming)#Examples_of_multiple-word_identifier_formats).
 The name starts with a lowercase letter and every subsequent word starts with uppercase.
 For example, `bananaCount` or `firstDiceRoll`.
 This is _convention_, and will not affect code _functionality_.
 Different languages and communities have different conventions.
 Similar to driving conventions: in some countries, cars are driven on the left side, and on the right side in other countries.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c8/CamelCase_new.svg/1200px-CamelCase_new.svg.png)